WismutHansen/READ2ME/README.md

    The application periodically checks the `tasks.txt` file for new URLs to process.
 It fetches the content, extracts text, converts it to speech, and saves the resulting MP3 files with appropriate metadata.

+4. **Specify Sources and keywords for automatic retrieval:**

+Create a file called `sources.txt` in your current working directory with URLs to websites that you want to monitor for new articles, one url per line.

+Create another file called `keywords.txt` in your current working directory with keywords that you want to search for within the urls of the retrieved articles.
+Keywords need to be present in order for articles to be processed.

+Location of both files is configurable in .env file.

 ## API Endpoints

 - **POST /v1/url/full**